panzerdp/dmitripavlutin.com/content/posts/046-function-parameters/index.md

 sum(1); // => 1
 ```

-Unfortunately, the problem with this approach is the boilerplate code.

 But there is a better way to set default values.
 Let's see how it works in the next section.

 ## 2. Default parameters

-The ES2015 default parameter features allow initializing parameters with defaults.
+The ES2015 default parameters feature allows initializing parameters with defaults.
 It's a better and more concise way than the one presented above.

 Let's make `param2` default to value `0` using ES2015 default parameters feature: